johnpark144/Theoretical_Study/Study_for_Question/7_English.md

   - Sticky
     - Moves with the flow before specific point.
     - After reaching a specific point while scrolling, Stays in one place on the screen.

+- `Can you offer a use case for the new arrow => function syntax?`

+  - Shorter Function Expressions
+  - Implicit Return
+  - No Binding of 'this'
+  - Simplifying Callbacks
+  - Iterating Over Arrays
+  - Method in object

+- `Why is it generally a good idea to position CSS '<link>'s between '<head></head>' and JS '<script>'s just before '</body>'?`
+  - link tag in head tag
+    - It loads stylesheets early in rendering, and show visually first.
+  - script tag in the end of body tag
+    - HTML parsing pauses when a script tag is downloaded and executed, making the content temporarily invisible.